Start the project – Plone deployment

 make backend-start

-This command initiates the Backend server.
+This command initiates the backend server.
 Upon successful startup, you'll observe:

 ...
 INFO [waitress:486][MainThread] Serving on http://127.0.0.1:8080

-Indicating the server is operational and awaiting requests on port 8080.
+The above indicates that the server is operational and awaiting requests on port 8080.
 Visit http://localhost:8080 to explore.

-Backend server initiation at http://localhost:8080
+Backend server initiation at `http://localhost:8080`

 Backend server initiation at http://localhost:8080#